hep-statistics-serialization-standard/hep-statistics-serialization-standard/README.rst

 Why
 ====

-The main motivation is to have a code-independent representation of the likelihood and inference results.
+There are two main motivation to have a code-independent representation of the likelihood and inference results.

-This allows to publish the likelihood; a long-term goal in High Energy Physics experiments.
+- It allows to publish the likelihood; a long-term goal in High Energy Physics experiments.

-An framework- and language independent representation allows to use different frameworks interchangeably; at least for reasonable complicated cases.
+- A framework- and language independent representation allows to use different frameworks interchangeably; at least for reasonable complicated cases.
 It removes the dependency on code and reduces the need for maintenance of legacy projects.